hyperledger-archives/fabric-chaintool-original/README.md

 (run "chaintool <action> -h" for action specific help)
 ```
-### Working with CHAINTOOL
+### Working with _chaintool_

-The idiomatic way to use chaintool is to treat it similar to other build tools such as Make, Maven, or Leiningen.
+The idiomatic way to use _chaintool_ is to treat it similar to other build tools such as Make, Maven, or Leiningen.
 That is, by default it expects to be executed from within your [project root](#project-structure).
 Subcommands such as _build_, _clean_, and _package_ fall into this category.
-You can run it outside of a project root by using the "-p" switch to these commands to inform CHAINTOOL where your project root is when it is not the current directory.
+You can run it outside of a project root by using the "-p" switch to these commands to inform _chaintool_ where your project root is when it is not the current directory.

 Other commands such as _buildcar_, _unpack_, and _ls_ are designed to operate against a Chaincode Archive (CAR) from a previous _package_ operation.
 These commands expect a path to a CAR file.